vhx/api-documentation/source/includes/_resource.collections.md

         <span class="text--transparent text-3">optional</span>
       </td>
       <td>
-        An internal identifier for the collection in our system.
+        An internal identifier for the collection in the system.
       </td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">